 Sugar, on the other hand, I cannot fathom (an honest) reason why it isn’t displayed.
 Everyone knows the detrimental effects that sugar has on our health, and the sugar content in a liqueur is an important factor to be taken into consideration for health conscious people who enjoy their alcohol.
-And yes, you can be healthy conscious and enjoy your alcohol.
-I never got the criticism over people who order a burger and fries and ask for diet soda.
-Smart them.
-They’re cutting the whole calorie content of their meal in half, pretty much, and removing the sugar, which is the worst part.
+And yes, you can be healthy conscious and enjoy your alcohol!
+I never got the joke over people who order a burger and fries and ask for diet soda.
+They’re cutting the whole calorie content of their meal in half, pretty much, and removing most the sugar, which is the worst part.
 Every bit counts.
 And everyone has to start somewhere.

 Also called cocoa nibs, cacao nibs are a relatively new ingredient, as in newly available for purchase by folks like you and me.
 So it’s completely understandable if you’ve never heard about them.

 Cacao nibs are the purest, least processed form of chocolate you can buy.
 They are basically the beans of the cacao plant (Theobroma cacao), with the shells removed, and broken down into smaller pieces – the nibs.

 They are used in the chocolate industry as the raw material base for making our beloved dark or milk chocolates – not white chocolate, as this one just takes the cacao butter.